 Fill with ice, mix, and strain into a cocktail glass.

-Looking at the recipes in this book and in some other later publications on how the book’s contents were structured, the cocktails were becoming the leading drinks on which the publishers have focused.
+Looking at the recipes in this book and in other later publications on how the book’s contents were structured, the cocktails became the leading drinks on which the publishers focused.

 Their versatility and transition from a set definition drink in the early 1800s to a more open interpretation of cocktail recipes led to increased popularity and adoption by society.